profissaocloud/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03c-Manage_Azure_Resources_by_Using_Azure_PowerShell.md

 In this task, you will create a resource group and an Azure managed disk by using Azure PowerShell session within Cloud Shell

-1. To create a resource group in the same Azure region as the **xxxxx-az104-03b-rg1** resource group you created in the previous lab, from the PowerShell session within Cloud Shell, **change the xxxxx to your labuser** and run the following:
+1. Review properties of **xxxxx-az104-03b-rg1** resource group, **change the xxxxx to your labuser 5 digits number** and run the following:

    ```powershell
    $location = (Get-AzResourceGroup -Name xxxxx-az104-03b-rg1).Location